 |COMPSCI 121||Introduction to Problem Solving w/ Computers (Java)||

 An introductory course in problem solving in computing, using the programming language Java.
 Focuses on the fundamental concepts of problem solving and on computer imple-mentation.
 Satisfactory completion is a prerequisite for all higher-level computer science courses.
 Use of computer required.
 Prerequisite: high school algebra and basic math skills.
+Find override information and the CICS Override Form (opens around April 28th) here.
+Please, be sure to indicate that you are an IT Minor.

 |COMPSCI 187||Prog W/Data Structrs||